exercism/gleam/exercises/concept/magician-in-training/.docs/instructions.md

 ## 2. Remove the top card from the stack

-Implement the function `remove_top_card` that returns a copy of the stack which has had the card at the top of the stack removed.
+Implement the function `remove_top_card` that returns a copy of the stack having had its top card removed.
 If the given stack is empty, the original stack should be returned, unchanged.

 ```gleam
 remove_top_card(queue.from_list([3, 2, 6, 4, 8]))